kuanrcl/mysql-mds-replication/README.md

 ## Description

-The purpose of this Hands-on Labs it is to set up a MySQL Database Service environment which will replicate from an on-premise MySQL environment using the MDS Inbound Replication feature.
+The purpose of this Hands-on Labs it is to set up a MySQL Database Service environment which will replicate from an on-premise MySQL environment using the MySQL Database Service Inbound Replication feature.
 Since we do not have at hand a real on-premise MySQL environment to serve as Replication Source, we will simulate one, deploying MySQL on a Compute Instance reachable via Public IP Address, so that every connection will traverse the public internet.
-Additionally, since MDS is not equipped with access to the public internet, we will deploy MySQL Router on a Compute Instance located on the same subnet where MDS is located.
+Additionally, since MySQL Database Service is not equipped with access to the public internet, we will deploy MySQL Router on a Compute Instance located on the same subnet where MDS is located.
-This MySQL Router will act as a reverse proxy: MDS will connect to MySQL Router over an internal hostname, and MySQL Router will connect to the MySQL Replication Source, at a Public IP Address over the Public Internet.
+This MySQL Router will act as a reverse proxy: MySQL Database Service will connect to MySQL Router over an internal hostname, and MySQL Router will connect to the MySQL Replication Source, at a Public IP Address over the Public Internet.

 From an architectural perspective, the deployment which you will achieve looks as per below image: